muhme/joomla-branches-tester/README.md

 ### Install Joomla Patch Tester

-For your convenience [Joomla Patch Tester](https://github.com/joomla-extensions/patchtester) can be installed on one or all Joomla instances.
+For your convenience [Joomla Patch Tester](https://github.com/joomla-extensions/patchtester) can be installed on the Joomla instances.
 The script also sets GitHub token and fetch the data.
-This can be done without version number for all Joomla instances or e.g. for Joomla 5.3-dev:
+This can be done without version number for all Joomla instances or e.g. for th one Joomla 5.3-dev:

 ```
 scripts/patchtester.sh 53 ghp_4711n8uCZtp17nbNrEWsTrFfQgYAU18N542